alexcumplido/frontend-projects/form-validation/README.md

     return validate;
 }
 ```
 After the refactor the function is more concise.
-There is less DOM manipulation inside each conditional statement, instead I focus that manipulation in three functions called showErrorFor, removeErrorFor and showSuccessFor receiving the corresponding arguments when called.
+There is no explicit DOM manipulation inside each conditional statement, instead I focus that manipulation in three functions called showErrorFor, removeErrorFor and showSuccessFor receiving the corresponding arguments when called.

 ```js
 function validateFirstName() {